Home > Insights > Investing > The Ultimate Guide to Investing Cash on the Sidelines

 When it comes to deploying cash on the sidelines, there are no easy answers.

-Investing is just a game of odds, and the historical probabilities suggest there’s a cost to sitting in cash and that cost tends to grow exponentially with time.
+Investing is just a game of odds, and the historical probabilities suggest there’s a cost to sitting in cash — and that cost tends to grow exponentially with time.

 Does that mean everyone should just close their eyes and invest all their cash on the sidelines today in a lump sum?
 Most certainly not.

 The portfolio with the highest expected return is completely irrelevant if you can’t handle its higher level of risk.
-It’s far better to be in a portfolio with lower returns that you can compound over 20 plus years than one with a higher return that you’re likely to abandon at the first sign of trouble.
+It’s far better to be in a portfolio with lower returns that you can compound over 20-plus years than one with a higher return that you’re likely to abandon at the first sign of trouble.

-I started this post by posing a hypothetical where an investor did not need the cash for more than 20 years, if ever.
+I started this post by posing a hypothetical where an investor didn’t need the cash for more than 20 years, if ever.
 Under that scenario, there should be a pathway to investing at least some of that money to earn a higher long-term return.
 Maybe not for everyone (if you can’t handle any volatility, cash is the only option), but for most people.

 For simplicity, I assumed a 100% allocation to U.S. equities in this post, but in reality, most investors would be better served with a more diversified portfolio and a lower risk profile.
 This is particularly true for investors who have been sitting out of the market in fear of getting in at the top.
 The last thing they need is confirmation of that view if a steep market decline were to occur shortly after investing.
-A lower initial risk profile than necessary would cushion the blow if that were to occur and would provide an opportunity to increase equity exposure into the decline.
+A lower initial risk profile than necessary would cushion the blow if that were to occur and provide an opportunity to increase equity exposure into the decline.

 I believe the goal for all investors should be to remain invested long enough to reap the enormous benefits of long-term compounding.
 That starts with finding a portfolio and a plan that’s best suited to you.
-If you’re thinking about your own portfolio and wondering how to allocate cash on the sidelines, reach out.
-We’re here to help.